sanskrit/raw_etexts_english/blogs/manasataramgini/2008/02/2008-02-08_the-kalatman-mandala-at-angkor-wat.md

 inscription is:

-“tasmin kuru mahad yAgaM yathoktaM pArameshvare … kR^itvAn sa mahad yAgaM kAla-yAgaM iti shrutaM | sarasvatI yAga yutaM loka-pAla-samAvR^itaM ||”
+“tasmin kuru mahad yAgaM yathoktaM pArameshvare … kR^itvAn sa mahad yAgaM kAla-yAgaM iti shrutam | sarasvatI yAga yutaM loka-pAla-samAvR^itam ||”

 It describes a great yAga which has been laid down in the siddhAnta tantra known as the pArameshvara Agama.
 This great yAga is known as